 - Fevers or chills

-- Heavy bleeding from vagina that hasn’t stopped after sometime
+- Heavy bleeding from the vagina that hasn’t stopped after sometime

 The use of drugs administered with a syringe to prevent pain in a particular part of the body.

-Contrast medium is a radiological substance (usually a fluid) inserted into the body to obtain clear images of internal organs during X-ray study.
+A contrast medium is a radiological substance (usually a fluid) inserted into the body to obtain clear images of internal organs during an X-ray study.

 Yes.
 There can be impacts on a woman’s fertility due to lifestyle factors.
 For instance, being underweight, overweight or consuming heavy or light doses of alcohol can be detrimental to conceiving.

-For testing your fertility, there might be lab tests including urine test, progesterone test, thyroid function test, prolactin level test and ovarian reserve tests.
+For testing your fertility, there might be lab tests including urine tests, progesterone tests, thyroid function tests, prolactin level tests and ovarian reserve tests.
 Imaging tests might include ultrasound tests, hysteroscopy, sono-hysteroscopy, laparoscopy and hysterosalpingography.
 You may not be prescribed all these tests together though.
-Everything depends on the mode of treatment your doctor thinks that you might need.
+Everything depends on the mode of treatment your doctor thinks you might need.
 Some tests are done based on the results of previous tests and procedures.
 Your BBT (Basal Body Temperature) can be tracked at home.

 Usually, an entire infertility evaluation can be completed in the course of a few menstrual cycles in most cases.
 Some insurance companies cover infertility evaluation costs too.